Filming in Giswhati Mukura National Park

 Filming in Gishwati-Mukura National Park is done throughout the year and the best time is during the wet season which happens in months of April to May and November, during this time food is readily available in the forest for the primates and their movements are not very sparse making it easy to spot and film them in close proximity of the forest.

-Why use Film crew fixers Uganda to film in Gishwati-Mukura National Park.
+Why use Film crew fixers to film in Gishwati-Mukura National Park.

-Film crew Fixers Uganda is a local fixer company, we assist filming companies and Production agencies in Uganda and East Africa as a whole we have done this for the last 8 years.
+Film crew Fixers is a local fixer company, we assist filming companies and Production agencies in Uganda and East Africa as a whole.
 We handle all fixer services required with our professional team of local fixers and driver guides.
 We have all relevant connections with other service providers and government agencies in Rwanda to make sure that accreditation and filming permits are processed in the shortest time possible.
 Contact us for details and all relevant information you would like to know to film in Gishwati-Mukura National Park.

 OUR FIXER SERVICES